red-collar-official/flutter_kore/packages/umvvm/doc/custom_instances.md

 }
 ```

-You need to add initialization call to <b>initialize</b> method and <b>disposeStore</b> method to <b>dispose</b> override.
+You need to add an initialization call to the `initialize` method and the `disposeStore` method to the `dispose` override.

-Then you can extend this custom instance and use if state and receive updates, restore cache and etc..
+Then you can extend this custom instance and use its state, receive updates, restore cache, etc.

 ```dart

 @MappableClass()
 class UsersBoxState with UsersBoxStateMappable {
   const UsersBoxState({